natoriamilligan/linux-cheatsheet/basic-commands.md

   - `||` : or operator
   - `which` : checks if a program is installed when you name the program after which

+## Redirection
+  -If there you get an error when trying to open a file that is non existent, you can redirect the stderr to a log. (cat Documents/test.c nonexistent.c > output.log 2> error.log)
+    -this is how you can add both the stdout and stderr to one file (ls -l . nonexistent_directory > combined_output.log 2>&1) this is the shorthand way (ls -l . nonexistent_directory &> another_combined_output.log)
+-`/dev/null/` : special file that acts like a black hole.
+Any data written to /dev/null is discarded, making it useful for suppressing command output